 Lenders don’t always require a home inspection.
 Most good real estate agents will recommend you get one.
 If you are at all in doubt, talk to your agent or trusted friend who has had an inspection done.
 The lender has an appraisal of the property but the appraiser has a different focus.
 Many appraisers only note the more obvious defects.
 A home inspector spends 2-3 hours reviewing all systems of the house and often gives a detailed report that you can keep for future reference.

 The appraisal can take from one to three weeks to get back to the lender.
 While waiting for the appraisal to come in, you can begin shopping for homeowners insurance.
 Be sure to get a couple of good quotes that you can act upon when you commit to the loan.
 You can also choose an attorney to open a file on your purchase.
-The attorney won’t do anything until the home choice has a clear title and you have a final commitment.
-Having them in place and ready to go saves time and provides less stress.
+The lender will often have a list of approved attorneys to use.
+You have the right to use your own attorney, but if that attorney is not approved by the lender, you may need to pay the lender's attorney to close the loan in addition to your attorney.

 Once the appraisal is in, then the lender submits the complete file to the underwriters for final approval.
 It may have been submitted before the appraisal came in for initial approval, but a final commitment letter will not be issued until the underwriters review the complete file which would include the appraisal.
 If the underwriters like everything they see, underwriting usually only takes a day or two.
 If the underwriter has questions on the appraisal for example, it may take a few days.